RAPst4r/reuben-paul-portfolio/README.md

 ```
 NOTE: These lesson files are rendered within the CyberSecurity portal as a lesson plan.

-### 7. **Hacking Secrets** 𝝰
+### 8. **Hacking Secrets** ㊙️🕵️

-This series of .MD files were created as a lesson to teach the how hackers hack secrets and what one can do to protect against such threats.
-This is delivered through my non-profit organization, CyberShaolin.
+This series of .MD files were created as a lesson to teach how hackers hack secrets and what one can do to protect against such threats.
+These lessons are delivered through my non-profit organization, CyberShaolin.

-  - **Purpose** Learn how hakcers hack secrets
+  - **Purpose** Learn how hackers hack secrets
   - **Application**: Safe and Secure Online World
-  - **Technologies**: setoolkit
+  - **Technologies**: John-The-Ripper Password Cracking, Rainbow Table Cracking, Steganography (Hiding data within images and media)

 ```
 {